new-logo-1

 Karastin is employed as the Director of Discipleship and Spiritual Formation at Martin First United Methodist Church in Martin, Tn.
 Her niche is to help organizations develop vision and break down that vision into actionable steps to achieve their goals.

 Bro.
-Mike Jones, Chair
+Mike Jones

 Crisis Counseling assists tornado survivors in Mayfield and Graves County with emotional, mental and spiritual needs.
 They also refer clients to Donations and Finance for material assistance.